spryker/docker-sdk/docs/02-development/06-running-tests.md

 Docker SDK allows you to run your application in an environment, configured for running your tests.

 The aim of the testing mode - is to allow you running tests in isolation, having a full control on the system under test and have all needed tooling in place.
 Once activating testing mode, the following happens:
-1. CLI, applicatoin and webserver contaienrs are switched to the "testing mode";
+1. Application is ready for the "testing mode";
-2. Background jobs are disabled to provide data consistency and full isolation;
+2. The webdriver is up and running
-3. The webdriver container for the end-to-end tests is up and running.
+3. Background jobs are disabled (preserve data consistency and full isolation);

 ## Activating testing mode and running your tests